A short note

-This release is the version used for the simulation in the work submitted to Earth’s Future.
-We are continuourly working to improve the LSM more suitable for permafrost simulation on the QTP.
-We decided to disclose these codes in the hope of encouraging sharing by the permafrost science community.
+This release is the version used for the simulation in the work published in Earth’s Future.
+We are continuously working to improve the LSM more suitable for permafrost simulation on the QTP.
+We decided to make these codes public in the hope of encouraging sharing by the permafrost science community.

 It is based on the Unified Noah LSM 3.4.1, which was originally developed by scientists from Research Applications Laboratory, NCAR.
 More information as well as the source codes of Noah LSM 3.4.1 can be found at its official site.

 If you have made modifications based on this version or published a paper using this version, please share your good news with us (email@example.com).
 Unfortunately, since our time is limited, we cannot provide any technical assistance.
-Please check our group site for further improvements to this version.
+The same codes can also be found at our group site.
+Please check Github for the latest version (if any).

 May 7, 2022

 In this folder, three subfolders：“Modified Noah LSM v3.4.1 code”，“Model_forcing”，and “Model_output” are included, alongside with this “README.md” file.

 The codes of the modified Noah LSM v3.4.1 can be found in folder

 *.F files, and the main driver code is